- Is your drafting chair hurting your back?

 - The seat cushion is a bit hard.

-#12 Best PU leather seat
+#12 A PU leather seat with folding arms

 Best office OC-H3127-Orange 250 lbs, PU leather seat, padded flip-up arm, drafting chair